Papua New Guinea has a growing reputation as one of the Asia Pacific region’s hotspots for energy, process and

 However, projects on this scale require a huge number of skilled workers, not all of which can be sourced from local talent pools.
 This means hiring managers rely heavily on expat workers, for whom a valid work permit is required before entering PNG.

 With that in mind, here are our top five tips when it comes to Papua New Guinea visa requirements and successfully organizing work permits for your staff.

-Companies wanting to hire an expatriate to work in Papua New Guinea need to ensure that all candidates are of good sound character, possess the correct qualifications and can contribute to the wider community.
+Companies wanting to hire an expatriate to work in Papua New Guinea need to ensure that all candidates are of sound character, possess the correct qualifications and can contribute to the wider community.

 Successfully obtaining a PNG work permit visa (WPV) is an essential part of the onboarding process.
 Without the Work Permit approval and visa grant, a candidate cannot be mobilized.
 As such, it’s important that the utmost care is taken when completing an application.

 Expatriates applying for a WPV are required to be passport holders in possession of the correct documentation and have the necessary experience, skills and qualifications.
 In addition, any dependants accompanying an individual will also need to apply for visas.

 WPV applications are not complicated, but every question must be answered accurately by the applicant.
 There’s no room for error when completing the labour department forms.
-Be sure to pay attention to expiry dates on supporting documents too.
+Be sure to pay attention to the expiry dates on supporting documents, too.

 Follow all instructions.
 In doing so, you will save time and ensure all documentation is completed correctly and supporting documents are authenticated.
 You can then submit the application forms through a PNG diplomatic mission.